martindevans/martindevans.me/_posts/2015-12-11-Procedural-Generation-For-Dummies-Roads.md

 As a streamline is being traced *seed points* are created and added to a priority queue.
 Each seed is associated with two pieces of information; the position and which field to trace the new streamline through.
 If we're currently tracing a major streamline then the new one will be minor and vice versa.

 When a streamline ends (due to one of the conditions laid out above) the highest priority seed is selected and becomes the start of a new streamline.
-Priority of the seed is simply sampled from a scalar field - probably a population density field so that there are more roads created in high population areas.
+Priority of the seed is simply sampled from a scalar field - this could be something like a population density field so that there are more roads created in high population areas.

 ## What's Next?